hsteinshiromoto/recipes/Chinese Pan Fried Protein.md

 ### 2. Cut the Aromatics

 - Mince the [[Garlic]]
-- Cut the [[onion|white onion]] and the [[onion|red onion]] into slices; the thickness is up to how crunchy you like your onions.
+- Cut the [[Onion|white onion]] and the [[Onion|red onion]] into slices; the thickness is up to how crunchy you like your onions.
 Slice them more thinly if you want them to melt into the dish, or cut thicker slices if you prefer crisp bites of onion.

 ### 3. Prepare the Protein